Thank you everyone who has applied to volunteer with us at the Special Olympics World Games Berlin 2023!

 - Make friends with people from all around the world

 - Free entry to the opening and closing ceremony and all competitions

 - Free use of public transport

 It does not matter if you already have experience or if you want to be a volunteer for the first time.

 - Minimum age 16 (by 1 June 2023)

 - Communication in German or English

 - Availability for at least 5 days

-Do you still have questions about the process?
-We are happy to help you directly.
+Do you have questions about the volunteer program?
+Then contact us directly.

 Areas and roles